 Medical coding and billing careers are in-demand—a 50% shortage is expected nationwide by the end of the year, meaning a great job is waiting for you!
 So don’t get discouraged if a medical coding training program seems too hard to begin or finish; it may be easier than you think.
-Here are some tips and words of encouragement for choosing and enduring a formal training program to become a medical coding pro.
+Here are some helpful tips and words of encouragement for choosing and enduring a formal training program to become a medical coding pro.

 What is medical coding and billing?